Keyword clustering and Text analysis

 5. Delete group — deletes the cluster from your project.

-Serpstat Text Analytics (hereinafter TA) is designed to provide recommendations on how to improve your on-page SEO - what changes or amendments you need to make on your page to better optimize it for keywords from a cluster or what keywords you should insert into page contents if you’re doing a page SEO from scratch.
+Serpstat Text analysis (hereinafter TA) is designed to provide recommendations on how to improve your on-page SEO — what changes or amendments you need to make on your page to better optimize it for keywords from a cluster or what keywords you should insert into page contents if you’re doing a page SEO from scratch.
+It is available for the following languages: Russian, Ukrainian, English, German, Bulgarian.

 If a target URL is specified, the TA tool analyses text content of your page and suggests lexical items to be added to the page.
 The suggestions are based on the text content of top pages for keywords from the cluster.